 Ingredients

-- 1.5 tablespoon red chili powder adjust as per your spice level
+- 1.5 tablespoons red chili powder adjust as per your spice level

 - 2 stalk curry leaves